justinschulz1998/PP5/README.md

    ```bash
    git remote add origin-ssh youruser@vorlesungsserver:~/repos/myproject.git
    ```
-3. Push your `main` branch to `origin-ssh`, then clone it into a fresh directory to verify.
+3. Push your `master` branch to `origin-ssh`, then clone it into a fresh directory to verify.

 **Your Commands & Output**